lucabarbaglia/FiGASR/README.md

 sentiment about “economic activity” on the ECB Economic Bulletin releases in 2007-13 and excluding all sentences that relates to the “stock market”.
-The figure below plots the economic sentiment computed by `SentiBigNomicsR`, which timely identifies the recessionary period indicated by the shadowed area following the [EABCN business cycles reference dates](https://eabcn.org/dc/chronology-euro-area-business-cycles).
+The figure below plots the economic sentiment computed by `FiGASR`, which timely identifies the recessionary period indicated by the shadowed area following the [EABCN business cycles reference dates](https://eabcn.org/dc/chronology-euro-area-business-cycles).

 ``` r